-The simplest management tool against aphids is a good blast of water from a high pressure hose nozzle.
+The simplest management tool against aphids is a good blast of water from a high-pressure hose nozzle.
 This knocks most of them off the plant while not creating a toxic residue that would harm natural enemies.
-Soap sprays can also be effective at managing aphids.
-You can purchase insecticidal soaps or mix your own.
-Homemade soap sprays are made by adding one tablespoon of dishwashing soap or detergent to one gallon of water.
-Always apply to a small area of the plant to see if the solution will adversely affect the plant foliage.
-Avoid citrus scented soaps because they can damage plants.
+Insecticidal soap sprays can also be effective at controlling aphids.
+Avoid citrus scented sprays because they can damage plants.